-Coming into hospital can sometimes be daunting, so to make things easier for you, we explain what you can expect at each stage of your stay.
+Coming into hospital can sometimes be daunting, so to make things easier, we explain what you can expect during your stay.
 We aim to ensure that your stay at King’s is as comfortable as possible and that you receive all the care and support you need.

 Before you arrive we will send you a letter telling you when to come into King’s.
-It will also explain what you need to do before admission.
+It will also explain what you need to do before coming in.
 Please follow these instructions so you can have your treatment as planned.

 Follow the instructions on the letter about how to confirm your admission to King’s.
 You will be either contacted by us or asked to call King's to confirm there is a bed available for you.
 Do not come in without confirming that we have a bed for you.